 How to help

 HRM will be moving forward with bylaw changes to help prevent infill in Dartmouth Cove.
-Public hearings will be held October 7, 2025, 6:00pm.
-Email clerks@halifax.ca to participate in the public hearing.
+The Province is now reviewing those amendments before they are formally adopted.

 Learn More